cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 The script has created two new files `api/v1/types.pulsar.go` and `types.pb.go`.

-You module is not viable yet.
+Your module is not viable yet.
 You need to define it and at least have it conform to the interface expected by an app, in this case `chain-minimal`.

 ## Module interface